sara-nl/spiderdocs/source/Pages/getting_started.rst

 If you already completed this step once, you are ready to login!

-* Login to Spider via a terminal with the following command:
+* Login to :abbr:`Spider (Symbiotic Platform(s) for Interoperable Data Extraction and Redistribution)` via a terminal with the following command:

 .. code-block:: bash